|

 bands moved according to the season, staying within their own

-territories and preying on livestock and the odd hapless traveller.
+territories and preying on livestock and the odd hapless traveller

-But occasionally they would go maraudingsometimes joining
+but, occasionally, they would go marauding, sometimes joining

-and far more dangerous.
-The trick was to spot the change of behaviour
+The trick was to spot the change of behaviour as soon as it started.

 Haldir had quickly fortified one of the colony's more vulnerable